ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-042620.md

 - [pony-semver](https://github.com/ponylang/pony-semver), a project started by [@btab](https://github.com/btab/), has become an official Ponylang organization project. pony-semver is a semantic versioning library for Pony.
 It is being used in the [corral dependency manager](https://github.com/ponylang/corral) project.

 - Hydraconf is all online this July and they are looking for a Pony talk.
 Interested?
-Submit your talk today at: [https://speakers.hydraconf.com/](https://speakers.hydraconf.com/).
+Submit your talk today.
 The deadline to submit is May 1st, 2020.

 ## RFCs